Registered mail in your organization

-Registered e-mail is used to legally and irrefutably prove the time of transmission, content and delivery of e-mail communications to one or more recipients.
+Registered mail in organizations is used to legally and irrefutably prove the time of transmission, content and delivery of e-mail communications to one or more recipients.

 The registered e-mail is a legally valid alternative to the registered mail.
 Also with the registered mail you obtain a receipt to have legal guarantee about the delivery of documents and the time of delivery.
 One difference is that registered mail is cheaper and often faster.